intrinio/java-sdk/docs/ZacksApi.md

     ZacksApi zacksApi = new ZacksApi();

-    String startDate = null; // String | Limit EPS surprises to those on or after this date String endDate = null; // String | Limit EPS surprises to those on or before this date BigDecimal epsActualGreater = null; // BigDecimal | Return only records with an actual EPS higher than this value BigDecimal epsActualLess = null; // BigDecimal | Return only records with an actual EPS lower than this value BigDecimal epsMeanEstimateGreater = null; // BigDecimal | Return only records with an EPS mean estimate greater than this value
+    LocalDate startDate = LocalDate.now(); // LocalDate | Limit EPS surprises to those on or after this date LocalDate endDate = LocalDate.now(); // LocalDate | Limit EPS surprises to those on or before this date BigDecimal epsActualGreater = null; // BigDecimal | Return only records with an actual EPS higher than this value BigDecimal epsActualLess = null; // BigDecimal | Return only records with an actual EPS lower than this value BigDecimal epsMeanEstimateGreater = null; // BigDecimal | Return only records with an EPS mean estimate greater than this value